 Transfer to Secondary School

-At the end of their Y5 year, most pupils transfer to King Ecgberts Secondary school.
+At the end of their Y6 year, pupils transfer to a variety of secondary schools in Sheffield.
 At the end of your child’s Y5 year, you will receive an application form from the LEA.
 You are entitled to express up to 3 preference schools.
 Your child will have highest priority for the catchment school closest to your home address.
 You must indicate 3 preference schools!